aws-samples/emr-serverless-samples/examples/pyspark/custom-images/README.md

-# EMR Serverless Custom IMages
+# EMR Serverless Custom Images

 Custom images are now supported in EMR Serverless allowing you to make use of containers to create reproducible data pipelines.